hunters-csci39542-spring2023/assignment-1-template/README.md

 Notes:

 - You should submit a file with only the standard comments at the top, this function, and any helper functions you have written.
 The grading scripts will then import the file for testing.
 If your file includes code outside of functions, either comment the code out before submitting or use a main function that is conditionally executed (see Think CS: Section 6.8 for details).
-- Below is a template for this program, including function stubs and testing in a (conditionally executed) main function:
+- `p1.py` is a template for this program, including function stubs and testing in a (conditionally executed) main function: